It’s pretty much established that incorporating more whole plant foods into the diet is a good thing and we should do that as much as possible.

 Every single whole plant food is made up of its own structure and chemical compounds.
 No two are the same, but all of them are beneficial in keeping us healthy, energized and free of chronic disease.

-Scientists don’t even fully understand how or why this is yet.
+Scientists don’t yet fully understand how or why this is yet.

-Part of this is because nutrition is so complex, as is the human body, but mainly it’s because funding for anything nutrition based that won’t eventually lead to a medication or a supplement is pretty much non-existent.
+Part of this is because nutrition is so complex, as is the human body, but mainly it’s because funding for anything nutrition based that won’t eventually lead to a medication or a supplement is hard to come by.